-One often overlooked strategy for link building is with your images or your well designed web site.
+One often overlooked strategy for link building is using your well-designed web site or your images.

 For example, if you’ve redesigned your website and it’s got some stunning features, then you might want to share it with some CSS galleries.

 Or you also might want to approach these galleries if you’ve run some design tests with some pretty interesting results.